GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

 ### Special Local Delicacy

-???
-"Important Notes"
+??? warning "Important Notes"

     - Pre-requisite Requests
         - None
+    - Must step foot into Route 6 and then exit.
     - To save time you will want to Cursed Wheel to a node where all of the blizzard zones are still active.
+    - If you are having issues with being frozen you can reverse the blizzard zone before doing the back-to-back fights.
     - A few of the blizzard zones do not appear to work properly for the bondmate.
 Whether this is a bug or intentional is not known.

 ??? note "Request Guide"

     === "Walkthrough"

-        - Accept the request and go to Route 5.
+        - Talk to Vigo, accept the request, and go to Route 5.
-        - Simply go to every Ice Storm zone, including ones that have trees that can be reversed.
-Typically the interaction zone is near the middle of the zones.
-When you enter the cutscene, you will get a description of the zone.
-These conditions are always randomized on every run.
-You are allowed to go to a spot and leave and come back later.
+        - The basic task is to check each blizzard zone, including ones that have trees that can be reversed, to find the best spot for him to dry his fish.
+The prompt usually shows up upon entering a blizzard zone and you will be given a brief description of the area.
+The conditions are randomized on every run.
+You can check a spot out, decline, and come back later.
+        - Conditions:
-        - The options here are "The air here feels dry to you", "You can feel a brisk breeze, gusts rippling your clothing", "There is a slight dampness in the air here".
-You are looking for "The air here feels dry to you".
+            - "The air here feels dry to you"
+            - "You can feel a brisk breeze, gusts rippling your clothing"
+            - "There is a slight dampness in the air here"
+            - For the bondmate you must select "The air here feels dry to you".
-        - Upon selecting a spot, simply go through a 3 stage battle similar to that of previous abyss.
+        - Upon selecting a spot, you will be forced into 3 back-to-back fights.
 You may tap out at any time.
 It is ideal to select a dry location where the Ice Storm may be removed via Right Hand of Reversal technique if possible.
         - Once all 3 battles are completed, you are teleported back to the tavern with the request completed.
-You will obtain some gold and an ice-wind trout.
+You will obtain some gold and an Ice-Wind Trout.

+            ??? warning "Normal Rewards"

+                - Gem of Org x20 (first-time only)
+                - 4,000 Gold
+                - Ice-Wind Trout (restores 150 HP to one row)

+            ??? warnings "Rewards - Bondmate Ending"

+                - Gem of Org x20 (first-time only)
+                - Bondmate: Exquisite Jewel Trout (HP)
+                - 13,000 Gold
+                - Ultimate Ice-Wind Trout (restores 250 HP to one row)

     === "Battle Variations"